Tisats/ObsidianProcessorProcessorPlugin/README.md

 ![version](https://img.shields.io/badge/version-1.0.0-blue)
 ![license](https://img.shields.io/badge/license-MIT-green)

 For anyone involved in vendor risk management, mapping out subprocessor relationships can be a complex and time-consuming task.
-This plugin is a powerful, specialized tool designed to automate and streamline that process.
+This plugin is a specialized tool designed to automate and streamline that process.

 Processor Processor acts as your AI-powered co-pilot to discover, map, enrich, and document the relationships between data processors and their subprocessors, all directly within your Obsidian vault.
 This is the first release, and your feedback is greatly appreciated!